qrzn23/min/wip/confessions/content.md

 After the ceremony we went into the outer room to unrobe.
 I was secretly anxious to be introduced to this formidable Chief.
 To my amazement he came straight to me, looked into my eyes, and said in penetrating and, as it seemed, almost menacing tones: “Little Brother, you have been meddling with the Goetia!”
 (Goetia means “howling”; but it is the technical word employed to cover all the operations of that Magick which deals with gross, malignant or unenlightened forces.)
 I told him, rather timidly, that I had not been doing anything of the sort.
 “In that case,” he returned, “the Goetia has been meddling with you.”
 The conversation went no further.
 I returned home in a somewhat chastened spirit; and, having found out where Iehi Aour lived, I determined to call on him the following day.

-I should have explained that, on deciding to join the Order, I had taken a flat at 67 and 69 Chancery Lane[4].
+I should have explained that, on deciding to join the Order, I had taken a flat at 67 and 69 Chancery Lane.^[My innocence after three years at Cambridge may be gauged by my conduct in the matter of choosing a residence.
+I understood it as a fixed principle of prudence, “When in a difficulty consult your lawyer.”
+Knowing nothing, whatever about renting apartments, I was in a difficulty.
+I therefore consulted my lawyer and too the first place he suggested.
+He, of course, never gave a thought to my convenience or the appropriateness of the district.
+He saw and took the chance of obliging a business acquaintance.]
 I had already determined to perform the Operation of Abra-Melin, but Jones had advised me to go through my initiation first.
 However, I began to busy myself with the preparations.
 Abra-Melin warns us that our families will object strenuously to our undertaking the Operation.
 I resolved, therefore, to cut myself off absolutely from mine.
 So, as I had to live in London, I took the flat under the name of Count Vladimir Svareff.
 As Jones remarked later, a wiser man would have called himself Smith.
 But I was still obsessed with romanticism, while my summer in St. Petersburg had made me in love with Russia.
 There was another motive behind this — a legitimate one.
 I wanted to increase my knowledge of mankind.
 I knew how people treated a young man from Cambridge.
 I had thoroughly appreciated the servility of tradesmen, though I was too generous and too ignorant to realize the extent of their dishonesty and rapacity.
 Now I wanted to see how people would behave to a Russian nobleman.
 I must say here that I have repeatedly used this method of disguise — it has been amazingly useful in multiplying my points of view about humanity.
 Even the most broad-minded people are necessarily narrow in this one respect.
 They may know how all sorts of people treat them, but they cannot know, except at second hand, how those same people treat others.

 To return to Allan Bennett.
-I found him staying with V. H. Frater Aequo Animo[5] in a tiny tenement in Southwark or Lambeth — I forget which.
+I found him staying with V. H. Frater Aequo Animo^[I ultimately conjectured: Equi Animo: “with the soul of a horse”.] in a tiny tenement in Southwark or Lambeth — I forget which.
 It was a mean, grim horror.
 AE.
 A., whose name was Charles Rosher, was a widely travelled Jack-of-all-trades.
 He had invented a patent water-closet and been court painter to the Sultan of Morocco.
 He wrote some of the worst poetry I have ever read.
 He was a jolly-all-round sportsman with an excellent heart and the cheery courage which comes from knocking about the world, and being knocked about by it.
 If his talents had been less varied, he might have made a success of almost anything.

-Footnotes:

-[1] Some are doubtless survivals of various forms of nature religion;but the majority are adaptations of Catholic or Jewish traditions to the ambitions, cupidities, envies, jealousies and animal instincts of the most ignorant and primitive type of peasant.

-[2] This debacle had not yet taken place at the time of my first initiation, November 18th, 1898.

-[3] WEH Note: At least that's what Mathers said.
-According to G.Sholem in his “Kabbalah”, English and Hebrew versions have been found in British collections known to have been consulted by Mathers.
-It is conjectured that Mathers faked the translation of the Old French version from the library of the Arsenal to obtain translator's remuneration from the eventual publisher.
-Mathers did the same thing with the “Greater Key of Solomon” and an excerpt from the “Lesser Key of Solomon,” called “The Goetia” and subsequently published by Crowley.
-Mathers plagiarized the whole of his famous introduction to “The Kabbalah Unveiled” from Christian D. Ginsburg's essay “The Kabbalah; Its Doctrines, Development and Literature”.
-These practices appear to be endemic to the time.

-[4] My innocence after three years at Cambridge may be gauged by my conduct in the matter of choosing a residence.
-I understood it as a fixed principle of prudence, “When in a difficulty consult your lawyer.”
-Knowing nothing, whatever about renting apartments, I was in a difficulty.
-I therefore consulted my lawyer and too the first place he suggested.
-He, of course, never gave a thought to my convenience or the appropriateness of the district.
-He saw and took the chance of obliging a business acquaintance.

-[5] I ultimately conjectured: Equi Animo: “with the soul of a horse”.

-[« back to toc]

-unicursal hexagram

-Towards the Golden Dawn
-Chapter 21.
+### Chapter 21.

 Allan Bennett was four years older than myself.
 His father, an engineer, had died when he was a boy; his mother had brought him up as a strict Catholic.
 He suffered acutely from spasmodic asthma.
 His cycle of life was to take opium for about a month, when the effect wore off, so that he had to inject morphine.
 After a month of this he had to switch to cocaine, which he took till he began to “see things” and was then reduced to chloroform.
 I have seen him in bed for a week, only recovering consciousness sufficiently to reach for the bottle and sponge.
-Asthma being a sthenic disease, he was then too weak to have it any more, so he would gradually convalesce until, after a few weeks of freedom, the spasms would begin once more and he would be forced to renew the cycle of drugs[1].
+Asthma being a sthenic disease, he was then too weak to have it any more, so he would gradually convalesce until, after a few weeks of freedom, the spasms would begin once more and he would be forced to renew the cycle of drugs.^[WEH Note: The modern reader should not be too much disturbed by this catalogue of patently illegal drugs.
+They were all legal until well into the 20th century.
+This approach to asthma was still followed in the last quarter of the 20th century, with various dangerous medications prescribed in rotation by physicians for the patient to the point of sequential toxic reaction.
+Crowley himself became afflicted with the disorder, almost “the Magician's disease” for its frequency among those who follow this interest.
+Crowley's doctor prescribed heroin at a time in the 'teens when it was thought to be non-addictive!
+Crowley experienced the terrors of withdrawal, recounted in his “Liber XCIII”, and ultimately died of respiratory infection in 1947, fifty years after the events described here.]

 No doubt, this constant suffering affected his attitude to life.
 He revolted against being an animal; he regarded the pleasures of living (and above all, those of physical love) as diabolical illusions devised by the enemy of mankind in order to trick souls into accepting the curse of existence.
 I cannot forbear quoting one most remarkable incident.
 When he was about sixteen, the conversation in the laboratory where he was working turned upon childbirth.
 What he heard disgusted him.
 He became furiously angry and said that children were brought to earth by angels.
 The other students laughed at him and tried in vain to convince him.
 He maintained their theory to be a bestial blasphemy.
 The next day one of the boys turned up with an illustrated manual of obstetrics.
 He could no longer doubt the facts.
 But his reaction was this: “Did the Omnipotent God whom he had been taught to worship devise so revolting and degrading a method of perpetuating the species?
 Then this God must be a devil, delighting in loathsomeness.”
 To him the existence of God was disproved from that moment.